Preprofessional Curriculum

 Program Requirements

-A minimum total of 120 credit hours is required for the Bachelor of Science in Nursing and includes 54 credit hours of major (professional) courses.
+A minimum of 120 credit hours is required for the Bachelor of Science in Nursing, including 60 credit hours of major (professional) courses.
 The following courses in the School of Nursing are required for the Bachelor of Science in Nursing:

 Course Title Hours